cpmpercussion/homepage/_posts/2014-11-21-pasic-2014-seminar-ipads-in-percussion-ensemble.md

 status: publish
 type: post
 published: true
+description: "I'm currently at PASIC2014 in Indianapolis to present a session on performing with iPads in percussion ensemble - here's the take home notes from my talk!"
 ---

 I'm currently at PASIC2014 in Indianapolis to present a session on performing with iPads in percussion ensemble - here's the take home notes from my talk!